I have a couple of chili recipes that are richly flavored and cooked on the stove top for an hour or longer.

 - Add the black beans and corn and cook until heated through.
 Season to taste with salt and pepper.

 - Transfer chili to serving bowls and top with shredded cheddar and chopped chives.
-Serve over whole grain toast, whole wheat pasta, or baked potato.
+Serve over whole grain toast, brown rice, or baked potato.